lipschultz/lipschultz.github.io/_posts/2018-01-02-Numbers-Intro.md

 The data used in this analysis was downloaded on December 15, 2017 and consists of 296522 sequences ([download link](http://oeis.org/stripped.gz)).
 Unlike the data on the videos, OEIS records a list of numbers in the sequence and [generally caps it at about 180 to 210 characters in a sequence (including commas)](http://oeis.org/FAQ.html#Z07b).
 While generating functions in various programming languages are sometimes available, they are not used in this analysis.
 Unfortunately, this has the effect of numbers occurring in a sequence, but not being included in OEIS's rendering of the sequence and therefore not being included in this analysis.

+Previous work on the popularity of numbers in OEIS counted the total number of occurrences of a number in OEIS.
+If a number occurred more than once in a sequence, it was counted each time.
+However, in this series of posts, to be consistent with how I counted numbers in the YouTube videos, a number's count is increased by one if it occurred at least once in a given sequence, regardless of how many times a number occurred in that sequence.
+For example, in sequence [A000796](http://oeis.org/A000796) (the digits of Pi), the number `1` occurs nine times.
+In the Sloane's Gap paper, `1`'s count would increase by nine, while in this analysis it increases by one.

 Code for adding the OEIS data to the database of feature numbers can be found here: [https://github.com/lipschultz/diabicus/blob/gap-analysis/number-analysis/compute_oeis_popularity.py](https://github.com/lipschultz/diabicus/blob/gap-analysis/number-analysis/compute_oeis_popularity.py)

 ## Numbers and Next